couchbase/query/docs/n1ql-dml.md

     * Simplify MERGE
     * Change KEYS to USE [ PRIMARY ] KEYS
     * Rename BUCKET to KEYSPACE
+* 2014-10-19 - INSERT / UPSERT syntax
+    * Allow keys to exist outside of values

 ### Open Issues